-Yale is the latest to revoke honorary degree from Bill Cosby
+Yale revokes Bill Cosby's honorary degree, something the college has never done in its 300-year history

-(CNN)Yale is the latest university to pull an honor it bestowed on disgraced comedian Bill Cosby.
+(CNN)Yale has revoked the honorary degree it granted to comedian Bill Cosby, a first in the history of the college.

-The school's board of trustees voted to rescind an honorary degree it awarded to Cosby in 2003.
+The school's board of trustees voted to rescind the degree it awarded to Cosby in 2003.

 "The decision is based on a court record providing clear and convincing evidence of conduct that violates fundamental standards of decency shared by all members of the Yale community, conduct that was unknown to the board at the time the degree was awarded," the school said in a statement.